|10 - 49 pcs||8.96 EUR|

 The MOD-POE-V2 board extracts power from the LAN cable network, so you can power your embedded device with 5 or 12VDC, and power and Ethernet are carried at the same cable.
 Note that the LAN cable should be connected to a PoE-compatible switch/router.

-The MOD-POE-V2 follows the recommendations set by IEEE 802.3af-2003 standard.
+The MOD-POE-V2 IEEE 802.3af-2003 standard compliant.
 MOD-POE-V2 is not compatible with Olimex MOD-POE injector (because it needs higher input voltage - at least 37V DC).

 Consider using Olimex USB-ISO to protect your computer and board from this accidental overvoltage.

 - Does MOD-POE-V2 work in both PoE modes - A and B?

 - The latest hardware revisions (with TPS2375PW) can work in either mode!
 Older hardware revisions (with Si3402) work only in mode B - pins 4–5 form one side of the DC supply and pins 7–8 provide the return; these are the "spare" pairs in 10BASE-T and 100BASE-TX.
 Mode B requires a 4-pair cable.